elegant-scipy/elegant-scipy/markdown/ch1.markdown

 ### Why use ndarrays as opposed to Python lists?

-Ndarrays are fast because vectorized oporations can be performed on them.
+Arrays are fast because they enable vectorized operations, written in the low-level language C, that act on the whole array.
-Let's say you have a list and you want to multiply every element in the list by 5.
+Say you have a list and you want to multiply every element in the list by 5.
-A standard Python approach would be to write a loop that iterates through the elements of the list and multiply each one by 5.
+A standard Python approach would be to write a loop that iterates over the elements of the list and multiply each one by 5.
-However, if your data were instead represented as an ndarray, you can multiply every element in the ndarray by 5 simultaneously.
+However, if your data were instead represented as an array, you can multiply every element in the array by 5 in a single bound.
+Behind the scenes, the highly-optimized NumPy library is doing the iteration as fast as possible.

 ```python
     import numpy as np